 In order to be considered for any type of financial support (i.e., fellowships, financial aid, student loans, work study, etc.), all new and continuing U.S. citizens and permanent resident graduate students at UCSB are required to file the Free Application for Federal Student Aid (FAFSA).
 The FAFSA is used by the UCSB Financial Aid Office to compile a need analysis that is then used to determine financial support packages.
 March 2nd is the FAFSA Priority Filing deadline for UCSB financial aid and Cal Grants.

 There is currently no application process for Block Grant awards for newly admitted students.
-Department and/or emphasis faculty make award decisions based on a number of criteria - recruitment, financial need, academic promise, etc. Notification of awards is communicated to newly admitted students by the student’s assigned faculty advisor and in writing by the Gevirtz Graduate School of Education's Student Affairs Office.
+The Department's Fellowship Committee makes award decisions based on a number of criteria: recruitment, financial need, academic promise, etc. Notification of awards is communicated to newly admitted students by the student’s assigned faculty advisor and in writing by the Gevirtz Graduate School of Education's Student Affairs Office.